 If you're using one of Omny Studio's slick embed players, but want it to match the surrounding page, your brand, or stand out from the crowd, you can change the colours of the player.
 You can also configure the buttons, and functionality, of the player.
 This is true for both clip players, and playlist players.

-1. Go to Program settings.
+1. Go to Organization, Network or Program settings.

-2. Select the Embed tab.
+2. Select Sharing in the sidebar.

 3. Configure the player to your desired defaults.

 To customise a Clip Player to be different from your program defaults, just follow the steps below.

 1. Go to your clips window.

 2. Select the Clip you wish to customise the player for from your clips.